 06 May 2022 BSG Ecologists achieve Bat Earned Recognition accreditation

-Principal Ecologists Daniel Foster and Rachel Taylor have been accepted on to the Bat Earned Recognition (BER) pilot; a joint partnership project between Natural England, the Chartered Institute of Ecology and Environmental Management (CIEEM) and the Bat Conservation Trust.
+Principal Ecologists Daniel Foster and Rachel Potter have been accepted on to the Bat Earned Recognition (BER) pilot; a joint partnership project between Natural England, the Chartered Institute of Ecology and Environmental Management (CIEEM) and the Bat Conservation Trust.
 BER has significant potential benefit to developers, as it gives them the security that they should receive high quality technical advice and will also speed up the licencing process.

 Achieving Bat Earned Recognition